Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    ThreadActor instance for the given target, only defined once `attach` request is called, or on construction.
  - isRootActor: (historical name)
-   Always false, except on ChromeActor.
+   Always false, except on ParentProcessTargetActor.
    Despite the attribute name, it is being used to accept all resources (like chrome one) instead of limiting only to content resources.
  - makeDebugger: